Rigidly-rotating scalar fields: between real divergence and imaginary fractalization: Imaginary rotation of the scalar field vs. real rotation

-For $L \lesssim 1$, both $\phi^2$ and $T^{tt}$ exhibit a smooth dependence on $\nu$.
-As $L$ is increased, the expectation values for the case when $\nu = p/q$ is an irreducible fraction become frozen on their corresponding asymptotic values ($1/q^2$ for $\phi^2/\phi_0^2$ and $1/q^4$ for $T^{tt}/T^{tt}_0$), earlier for smaller values of $q$ than for larger values of $q$.
+For $l \lesssim 1$, both $\phi_I^2$ and $T_I^{tt}$ exhibit a smooth dependence on $\nu$.
+As $l$ is increased, the expectation values for the case when $\nu = p/q$ is an irreducible fraction become frozen on their corresponding asymptotic values ($1/q^2$ for $\phi_I^2/\phi_0^2$ and $1/q^4$ for $T_I^{tt}/T^{tt}_0$), earlier for smaller values of $q$ than for larger values of $q$.
 In contrast, the expectation values corresponding to the irrational values of $\nu$ continue their decreasing trend towards $0$.

-Strikingly, the thermodynamic of the scalar field in the cylinder, obtained numerically and shown in Fig.~\ref{fig_fractal}, resembles drastically the one at the ring, obtained analytically and represented in Fig.~\ref{fig_ring_thermal}, with the fractalization features becoming more pronounced as the size of the cylinder $L$ approaches the thermodynamic limit.
+Strikingly, the thermodynamics of the scalar field in the (3+1)d cylindrically symmetric space, obtained numerically and shown in Fig.~\ref{fig_fractal}, resembles drastically the one at the ring, obtained analytically and represented in Fig.~\ref{fig_ring_thermal}, with the fractalization features becoming more pronounced as the distance $l$ to the rotation axis is increased.